 You Say Crock Pot, I Say Slow Cooker

 You might know slow cookers by a trade name: Crock Pot.
-Crock Pot is a name like Thermos, Jello or Keenex, where a brand name has become synonymous with the product.
-But a Thermos is a "vacuum bottle," and Kleenex are "facial tissues."
+Crock Pot is a name like Thermos, Jello, or Keenex, where a brand name has become synonymous with the product.
+But a Thermos is a "vacuum bottle," and Kleenex is "facial tissues."
 And a Crock Pot is a slow cooker.

 Well, I must not be a foodie, then.
-I am a home cook who is always learning and who is always looking for ways to provide nutritious and flavorful home cooked meals with little effort on my part.
+I am a home cook who is always learning and looking for ways to provide nutritious and flavorful home-cooked meals with little effort on my part.
 Enter the crock pot.
-The same foodies who sneer at crock pots are the ones who salivate over enameled cast iron Dutch ovens costing many of hundreds of dollars, but guess what?
+The same foodies who sneer at crock pots are the ones who salivate over enameled cast iron Dutch ovens costing many hundreds of dollars, but guess what?

-A crock pot can deliver the same results as a very expensive piece of kitchenware all while keeping you from a) spending hundreds of dollars and b) having to turn on your oven.
+A crock pot can deliver the same results as a costly piece of kitchenware while keeping you from a) spending hundreds of dollars and b) having to turn on your oven.

 What is a Crock Pot?

-A crock pot is a heavy-sided lidded cooking vessel, usually made of crockery although some are now made of cast iron, that fits down into a metal housing that contains a heating element.
+A crock pot is a heavy-sided lidded cooking vessel, usually made of crockery.
+However, some are now made of cast iron that fits into a metal housing containing a heating element.
 This element heats the slow cooker to a specific moderate temperature.

-The beauty of the crock pot is in the relatively low temperature you can maintain over a period of several hours.
-Add your ingredients, put on the lid, turn on the slow cooker and walk away.
+The beauty of the crock pot is in the relatively low temperature you can maintain over several hours.
+Add ingredients, put on the lid, turn on the slow cooker, and walk away.
 Hours later, your dinner is ready.

 What Is a Crock Pot Good For?